christofersimbar/WannaMineCleaner/README.md

 # Step 1

 Find the name of malicious Class and instance.
-You can use the following script to find the name of malicious Class and instances.
+You can use the following command to find the name of malicious Class and instances.
 ```
 wmic/namespace:\\root\subscription PATH __EventConsumer get/format:list